drweb86/butil/help/Custom storage plugin.md

 # Custom Storage Plugin

 BUtil supports a plugin architecture for storage backends.
-You can implement your own storage type and make it available to BUtil by placing a compiled plugin assembly in the designated plugin folder.
+You can implement your own storage type and make it available to BUtil by placing a compiled plugin assembly in one of the designated plugin folders.

 ## How Storage Plugins Work